The following is a brief testimony of how I came to God. A more detailed version can be found in my speech, What I Learned About Life.

 I did a lecture in New York City and went to a bar with the attendees afterwards.
 On a television screen, I watched Caitlyn Jenner receive an award from ESPN for her courage in wearing makeup and women’s clothes.
 This occurred just a few months after he appeared on a sympathetic interview with Diane Sawyer.
 The elites were clearly behind pushing the newest degeneracy, transsexualism.

-I stumbled upon a video from an individual named “Black Child” that explained how Will Smith is actually gay and most of Hollywood is one big Satanic cult.
-Sites like Vigilant Citizen added further evidence that Hollywood celebrities and even politicians are actually controlled slaves (often in the sexual sense) who are doing the bidding of their masters in exchange for money and fame.
+I stumbled upon a video from an individual named “Black Child” that speculated on the sexuality of major celebrities and how most of Hollywood is one big Satanic cult.
+Sites like Vigilant Citizen added further evidence that Hollywood celebrities and even politicians are actually controlled slaves who are doing the bidding of their masters in exchange for money and fame.
 It’s one thing to submit to the casting couch for movie roles, but it was clear that many participants worshipped various demons, whose symbols are frequently displayed in music videos and advertisements.

 At the time I may not have believed in the One God, but people who had massive success and power believed in demons, were praying to those demons, and then were showing demonic symbols in mass-produced media, all at the same time that I was seeing a clear increase of evil in society.
 If there is true evil then there must also be true good, because evil cannot exist unless there is a good to oppose it.
 Was there any force that the establishment hated, and seemed determined to destroy, and which represented true good?
 Yes, Jesus Christ.
 I started asking questions about why Christ was so hated by people high up the power ladder, and soon I learned that a disproportionate number of those people seemed to have the same religio-ethnic composition as those who killed Christ.